A Workflow Was Productive, but Too Fragile to Scale

 It is one of the most common operational realities.

-The very qualities that make a workflow effective at low scale—speed, tacit judgment, informal adaptation, trust-based coordination—can become the source of fragility later if they are not translated into shared structures.
+The qualities that make a workflow effective at low scale — speed, tacit judgment, informal adaptation, trust-based coordination — can become sources of fragility later if they are not translated into shared structures.

-That is why I think scale should be treated less as “more of the same” and more as a design threshold.
+Scale should therefore be treated less as “more of the same” and more as a design threshold.

-Once work must travel across more people, more teams, or more organizations, the question changes.
+Once work must travel across more people, teams, vendors, or AI-assisted processes, the question changes.

 It becomes: